 Yurts are relatively low-maintenance structures.
-However, we do recommend some easy steps to ensure the yurt stays looking great and performs to its full potential.
+However, we do recommend some easy yurt maintenance steps to ensure the yurt stays looking great and performs to its full potential.
+By the end of these steps, you’ll know how to how to care for and maintain a yurt.

 For seasonal yurt maintenance, the exterior fabrics will need cleaned at least once a year with a mild soap and warm water, possibly more frequently depending on exposure to dirt, tree residue, etc. Do not use chemical cleaners, abrasives or pressure washers.
 A bristle brush and elbow grease should get the dirt buildup off of the covers.
 For hard to reach spots and the roof we recommend using a brush with a telescopic extending handle.
 Wash off with a hose and you’re done!